Caboosh/CPU-Purple-Heart/docs/source/install(windows).rst

 Installing Nep on Windows is rather easy, and this page will help walk you through the steps of doing so.

-Lets start off with getting python installed, download the `latest version <https://www.python.org/downloads/>`_ of python, with a minimum version of 3.5 (3.6.5 will do just fine, a minimum of 3.5 because of aiohttp, and it doesn't support 3.4)
+Lets start off with getting python installed, download the `latest version <https://www.python.org/downloads/>`_ of python, with a minimum version of 3.5 (3.6.5 will do just fine, a minimum of 3.5 because of aiohttp, and it doesn't support 3.4) if you want to try Python 3.7, then go ahead, and if there are any problems, open an issue and i will update my venv so i can test these

 .. image:: https://caboosh.s-ul.eu/clYvRb74.png